erick805/rickylau-dev/content/blog/debug/index.md

 43
 ```

-If you look closely, you will notice the signals your developer tools and code editor are giving to you if you have a linter installed.
+If you look closely, you will notice the signals your developer tools and the code editor are giving to you if you have a linter installed.

-Otherwise, the unit test is giving us a hint - apparently our stack class is not even defined.
+Otherwise, the unit test is giving us a hint - apparently, our stack class is not even defined.

 ![](2019-09-07-20-59-53.png)